Legislator

 LD1647 An Act to Amend the Maine Human Rights Act to Provide Additional Remedies for Educational Discrimination This bill modifies provisions of the Maine Human Rights Act to allow a court to award compensatory damages in cases of intentional educational discrimination.
 Compensatory damages include damages for loss of education, loss of educational opportunity, past and future pecuniary losses, emotional pain, suffering, inconvenience, mental anguish, loss of enjoyment of life and other nonpecuniary losses.
 The bill specifies that these compensatory damages are not available in cases when the discriminatory practice involves the provision of a reasonable accommodation and the educational institution had demonstrated good faith efforts, in consultation with the person with the disability, to make a reasonable accommodation that would provide that individual with an equally effective opportunity and would not cause undue hardship on the operation of the educational institution.
 Compensatory damages are not available in cases in which the practice was unlawful only because of its disparate impact.
 The bill also adds language that excludes cases of intentional educational discrimination from the existing limited monetary remedy available for unlawful discrimination under the Maine Human Rights Act.
 In Committee

-LD408 An Act to Allow Unaccompanied and Emancipated Minors to Access Their Vital Records At No Cost This bill requires the state registrar to make available the vital records of an unaccompanied and emancipated minor to the minor at no cost.
-Passed
+LD408 An Act to Allow Unaccompanied and Emancipated Minors to Access Their Vital Records At No Cost An Act to Allow Unaccompanied and Emancipated Minors to Access Their Vital Records At No Cost Signed/Enacted/Adopted

 LD1197 An Act to Update the Maine Money Transmission Modernization Act by Removing Provisions of Law Regarding Unhosted Wallets This bill repeals provisions of law containing requirements for unhosted wallets in the Maine Money Transmission Modernization Act.
 Dead

-LD1501 An Act to Extend the Time Frame for a Chiropractic Intern License This bill extends from 6 months to 9 months the time frame for which the Board of Chiropractic Licensure may issue a nonrenewable temporary license for a chiropractic intern to practice chiropractic.
-Signed/Enacted/Adopted
+LD1501 An Act to Extend the Time Frame for a Chiropractic Intern License An Act to Extend the Time Frame for a Chiropractic Intern License Signed/Enacted/Adopted

 LD501 An Act to Fairly Fund School Administrative Units for Economically Disadvantaged Students This bill increases the weighted count in the school funding formula for economically disadvantaged students under the Essential Programs and Services Funding Act from 0.15 to 0.25 effective beginning fiscal year 2026-27.
 Dead